just95/toml.dart/README.md

 };
 ```

-would throw an `MixedArrayTypesError` in the vm but yields this document when
+would throw an `MixedArrayTypesException` in the vm but yields this document
-compiled to JavaScript:
+when compiled to JavaScript:

 ```toml
 array = [1.0, 2.0, 3.141]